 Manganese is considered an essential nutrient and contributes to many bodily functions, including the metabolism of amino acids, cholesterol, glucose, and carbohydrates.
 It also plays a role in bone formation, blood clotting, and reducing inflammation.
 The element is a normal part of the human diet in low quantities and in Ireland, the European Drinking Water Regulations 2014 have set a limit of 50 µg/l (micrograms per litre).

-Water containing high levels of iron and manganese can be unpleasant both in taste and appearance often causing staining of baths, basins and clothes.
+Water passing through soil and rock can dissolve minerals containing manganese and this is the most likely source of manganese in drinking water.
+Water containing high levels of iron and manganese appears as brown water from the tap.
+It can be unpleasant both in taste and appearance often causing staining of baths, basins and clothes.
 Drinking water with elevated manganese levels can, in the long term, cause a manganese build-up in your system.
-Coftec has experience in addressing a variety of contaminants in drinking water, one of which is manganese.

 Manganese has long been a difficult contaminant to remove during water treatment to bring it to the level for drinking water compliance.
 Difficulties are caused by different characteristics of manganese; soluble or insoluble, organically bound or inorganic.
 “Do not Consume” notices for drinking water sources are ever increasing in Ireland due to elevated manganese concentrations in the raw water sources, resulting in breaches of manganese in treated water.
 Elevated manganese in surface water sources is different to that from ground water sources and therefore should be treated differently.